pocc/pre-commit-hooks/README.md

 Some linters change behavior between versions.
 To enforce a linter version 8.0.0, for example, add `--version=8.0.0` to `args:` for that linter.
-Note that this is a pre-commit hook arg and passing it to the linter will cause an error.
+Note that this is a pre-commit hook arg and will be filtered before args are passed to the linter.

 ### Compilation Database